 You can use any method of joining a different color of yarn into your work to get started.
-We are using the duplicate stitch method.
+We are using the Slip Knot Join.
 Join in the yarn and knit the contrast color stitches.

 When you have finished knitting the contrast color stitches, join a new strand of the main color yarn.
 The main color yarn will come from two separate balls now, one on either side of the contrast color.
 You will now have three strands of working yarn.

 Turn your work to complete the purl stitches on the wrong side.
 Work the first strand until you get to the color change.
 Drop the first color and pick up the second color, bringing it up from behind the first.

 Work across the contrast color stitches until you reach the main color again.
 Bring the main color up from behind the contrast color again.
 Work to the end of the row.

 You are now back on the knit side of the fabric.
 Work as you did for the purl side, dropping the old yarn when it is time to change colors and bringing up the new yarn between the old yarn and the back of the fabric.

 - Keep your tension even as you work the color changes.
 This will help to avoid gaps in the fabric.